JCam6/JCam6/README.md

 ![gif](https://github.com/JCam6/JCam6/blob/main/GeoHello.gif)

 I'm a researcher and IT security fanatic with a :heart: for code.
-I’m currently completing a Master’s degree in Cybersecurity, feel free to check out the info in my repos here and connect with me on discord [ :point_right: _User1_#6278 ].
+I’m currently completing a Master’s degree in Cybersecurity, feel free to check out the info in my repos here and connect with me on discord.

 **💬 Languages**